ovn-org/ovn/Documentation/tutorials/ovn-sandbox.rst

 OVN Sandbox
 ===========

-This tutorial shows you how to explore features using ``ovs-sandbox`` as a simulated test environment.
+This tutorial shows you how to explore features using ``ovn-sandbox`` as a simulated test environment.
 It's assumed that you have an understanding of OVS before going through this tutorial.
 Detail about OVN is covered in ovn-architecture_, but this tutorial lets you quickly see it in action.